Do you know what is pullet chicken? Is it different from a hen? If so, how? In this definitive guide, you will know all about pullets.

 A young hen, usually less than a year old, is called a pullet.
 In the beginning, pullets have fewer and less shiny feathers.
 Male chicks under the age of one year are called cockerel.

-Pullets are young female chickens which start laying eggs after 8 to 12 weeks.
+Pullets are young female chickens that start laying eggs after 8 to 12 weeks.
 Some people also sell them for meat when they reach 1-1.5 lbs.

-When baby chickens start foraging on their own and their mother has left them, then you can consider them as pullets.
+When baby chickens start foraging independently after their mother has left them, they can be considered pullets.

 The best time to call chickens pullet is when they start laying eggs.
 When pullet chickens turn one year old, they are called mature hens.